tombo-coys/be-nc-news/README.md

 ## Building the API

 The API uses a PSQL database and is built using knex and express.
-The live API is hosted on Heroku [here](https://toms-nc-news-app.herokuapp.com/api)
+The live API is hosted on Heroku [here](https://toms-nc-news-app.herokuapp.com/api).

+The front-end repo can be found [here](https://github.com/tombo-coys/fe-nc-news/tree/master/nc-news-fe)

 ## Getting Started